sethhukill/GVSU-CIS350-thanks-you-too/docs/software_requirements_specification_final.md

 | TC1 | <TC1 description> | <steps to execute TC1> | <input values to this test case> | <expected output as a result of test case> | <actual output of test case> | <did it pass or fail?> | <requirement IDs this test case is linked to> |

-(copy/paste the above table a minimum of 5 times)

 ## System tests
 | ID  | Description | Steps | Input Values | Expected Output | Actual Output | Pass/Fail | Requirement Link |